element-som/element-skills/README.md

 ## Example Prompts

-### Trader examples
+### Trader

 - "List token #1 from collection `0x...` for 0.1 ETH on Base"
 - "Query current sell orders for collection `0x...` on Ethereum"
 - "Place a collection offer on Base for 50 USDC"
 - "Accept the best offer for token #12 on this collection"
 - "Cancel my active order on BSC"

-### Tracker examples
+### Tracker

 - "Show collection stats for this Element slug on Ethereum"
 - "Show the top ranked collections on Base"
 - "Check this wallet's NFT portfolio on BSC"
 - "Did this wallet have any recent sales activity?"
 - "Find the Element slug for this contract address"

-## Notes on Behavior
+## Behavior Notes

 ### `element-nft-trader`

-- This skill is designed for real order creation and execution.
+- This skill is intended for real order creation and execution.
 - State-changing actions require explicit confirmation before execution.
-- It uses a local private key for signing.
+- The private key is used for local signing.
-- It is intended for supported Element EVM networks.
+- This skill is intended for supported Element EVM networks.

 ### `element-nft-tracker`

 - This skill is read-only.
 - Wallet-related queries require explicit user consent before execution.
 - It uses the Element API for collection and account-level data lookups.

-## Important Safety Notes
+## Safety Notes

 - Never use your primary wallet for testing.
 - Use a dedicated low-risk wallet for `element-nft-trader`.